RainingComputers/Flowmium/README.md

     cargo run --bin flowmium -- server --port 8080
     ```

+-   Watch flow status using `flowctl`

+    ```
+    cd flowmium/
+    cargo build
+    watch ./target/debug/flowctl list
+    ```

--   Build and push the example flow
+-   Build and push the example flow (NOTE: You might want to use a different image name if you running the test for the second time or prune docker images on your machine)

     ```
     cd framework/